-Inflation drives shoppers to Dollar Tree, Dollar General
+Inflation is driving Americans to bargain chain stores

-NEW YORK (AP) — Dollar Tree and Dollar General reported rising sales in the second quarter as four-decade high inflation drove more more customers to the bargain chain stores for everything from lightbulbs to grocieries.
+NEW YORK (AP) — Dollar Tree and Dollar General reported rising sales in the second quarter as four-decade high inflation drove more customers to bargain chain stores for everything from lightbulbs to groceries.

 Dollar stores tend to sell items in small quantities, not big packages, allowing low-income customers to buy a little at a time.

+As with previous recessions, higher income shoppers are returning to bargain chains as they trade down to cut spending where they can.

-Yet the bargain chains are also grappling with rising prices that are rippling through their supply chains.
+But Dollar Tree and Dollar General are also grappling with rising costs that are rippling through their supply chains.
+Profits are being squeezed as shoppers narrow their focus on necessities like groceries, which have more narrow profit margins.

 Dollar Tree, based in Chesapeake, Virginia, reported second-quarter profits that exceeded expectations though sales were a bit shy of projections.
 It cut its profit expectations for the year and narrowed its sales projections.